 The temporary increase in traffic along Shroeder Road during construction is not expected to impact normal traffic operations on this road.
-If construction of the proposed multi-family development on Ellis Potter Court overlaps with construction under the Preferred Alternative, this project also would contribute to traffic on Schroeder Road.
+If construction of the proposed multi-family development on Ellis Potter Court or addition to the Lighthouse Christian School on Schroeder Road overlaps with construction under the Preferred Alternative, these projects also would contribute to traffic on Schroeder Road.
 Daily traffic volumes recorded on Schroeder Road are approximately 10,000 to 11,000 vehicles; therefore, it is unlikely that these projects would result in a noticeable drop in the level of service.
 Any disruption to normal traffic operations during construction would be kept to the shortest duration possible and be coordinated in advance with the appropriate traffic control agencies.